sofmon/convention/v2/README.md

 ### Multitenancy

-The multi-tenancy described in chapter "2.3 Multi-tenant" is directly implemented in the database.
+The multi-tenancy is directly implemented in the database.
 Each **tenant** has its own database connection, ensuring data isolation and security.

 ### Sharding